secretstartups/handbook/sales/field-operations/sales-operations/index.html.md

 These opportunities and accounts are updated twice weekly on Mondays and Thursdays.
 We also do an additional upload during the end of the month for closing.
 We leverage the [Sales Admin Owned Opps Dashboard](https://gitlab.my.salesforce.com/01Z4M000000oYRM) and this [Territories Mapping file](https://docs.google.com/spreadsheets/d/1iTDCaHN-i_xrfiv_Tkg27lYbZ3LHsERySkvv4cPsSNo/edit#gid=1159245802) to update the Sales Admin Owned Opps and accounts.

-There are 2 types of fixes:
+**Types of fixes:**
-1. Easy - opportunities owned by Sales Admin that have Account owners populated to match
+1. **Easy** - opportunities owned by Sales Admin that have Account owners populated to match
-2. Hard - opportunities and accounts owned by Sales Admin that needs to be manually mapped and assigned to the correct owner
+2. **Hard** - opportunities and accounts owned by Sales Admin that needs to be manually mapped and assigned to the correct owner

-Steps to update Easy Fix Opportunities
+**Steps to update Easy Fix Opportunities**
 1. Locate the Easy Fix Sales Admin Owned Opportunities [Report](https://gitlab.my.salesforce.com/00O4M000004aiGB) from the [dashboard](https://gitlab.my.salesforce.com/01Z4M000000oYRM).
 2. Export the report into an Excel or Google Sheets.
 3. Update the the Opportunity Owner field, making sure to match the Opportunity owner with the account owner.
 4. Clear out the TSP Date, and next TSP owner fields to avoid reassignment.
 5. Use dataloader to update the opportunities.

-Steps to update Hard Fix Opportunities and Accounts
+**Steps to update Hard Fix Opportunities and Accounts**
 1. Locate the Hard Fix Sales Admin Owned Opportunities [Report](https://gitlab.my.salesforce.com/00O4M000004aiGL) from the [dashboard](https://gitlab.my.salesforce.com/01Z4M000000oYRM).
 2. Export the report into an Excel or Google Sheets and instert 2 rows on the sheet to add Owner ID for both accounts and opportunities.
 3. First, determine the account's market segment to ease the mapping process.
 Filtering by Market Segment allows for easier vlookup process.
 Sales Ops uses this [mapping file](https://docs.google.com/spreadsheets/d/1iTDCaHN-i_xrfiv_Tkg27lYbZ3LHsERySkvv4cPsSNo/edit#gid=1159245802) to assign opportunities and accounts.